 How can we test VPN resilience during a cyber-attack?

 Run red-team assessments focused on remote access, simulate credential theft, test failover to backup gateways, and verify that incident response playbooks execute correctly.
-Does microsoft edge have a firewall and how VPNs can enhance Edge security for online privacy in 2025

 What’s a good starting point for a small energy provider?

 Begin with a controlled remote-access VPN for engineering workstations and a site-to-site VPN for one regional substation.
 Expand gradually, applying strong segmentation and MFA, then scale up to cover additional sites.
+Is adguard vpn any good and how it stacks up against top VPNs for privacy, speed, streaming, and price 2026

 How do we balance security with performance for real-time OT data?